 Sample required:

-Whole blood in a serum tube, minimum of 2ml whole blood
+Whole blood in a serum tube, minimum of 0.5ml whole blood (minimum 200uL serum)

 Blood tube required: